podcastjs/podcastjs/posts/templates/customizing-the-template.md

 * `home.html`: The homepage template.
 Shown if you don't have an [index.md](%base_url%/usage/custom-homepage)
 * `page.html`: The template used for single pages
 * `search.html`: The template used for search results
-* `error.html`: Shown when docs4all-ligth encounters an error or can't find a page
+* `error.html`: Shown when podcastjs encounters an error or can't find a page

 Remember you will need to restart the app after changing the template.